Dr M Papathomas

-Applicants should have a good first degree in mathematics, statistics or another discipline with substantial numerical component.
-Applicants with degrees in other subjects (e.g., biology) should have the equivalent of A-level/Higher mathematics, and experience using statistical methods; such candidates should discuss their qualifications with the Postgraduate Officer.
+Applicants should have a good first degree in mathematics, statistics or another discipline (e.g., biology, computer science), with substantial statistical component.
 A masters-level degree is an advantage.

-Further details of the application procedure, including contact details for the Postgraduate Officer, are available at View Website
+Further details of the application procedure, including contact details for the Postgraduate Officer, are available at http://tinyurl.com/StAndStatsPhD